 SECTION 1 Introduction .
 166 Section 1.1 What to do if you have a problem or concern .
 166 Section 1.2 What about the legal terms? .
-166 SECTION 2 You can get help from government organizations that are not connected with us .
-167 Section 2.1 Where to get more information and personalized assistance .
-167 SECTION 3 Section 3.1 To deal with your problem, which process should you use?
+166 SECTION 2 You can get help from government organizations that are not connected with us 167 Section 2.1 Where to get more information and personalized assistance SECTION 3 Section 3.1 To deal with your problem, which process should you use?
 Should you use the process for Medicare benefits or Medicaid benefits?
-PROBLEMS A BOUT YOUR MEDICARE BENEFITS .
+PROBLEMS AI BOUT YOUR MEDICARE BENEFITS .
 169 SECTION 4 Section 4.1 Handling problems about your Medicare benefits SECTION 5 A guide to the basics of coverage decisions and appeals 170 Section 5.1 Section 5.2 Asking for coverage decisions and making appeals: the big picture How to get help when you are asking for a coverage decision or e.170 making an appeal 171 Section 5.3 Which section of this chapter gives the details for your situation?
 172 SECTION 6 Your medical care: How to ask for a coverage decision or make an appeal .
-173 Section 6.1 This section tells what to do if you have problems getting coverag for medical care or if you want us to pay you back for our share of the cost of your care • Section 6.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want) Section 6.3 Step-by-step: How to make a Level 1 Appeal (How to ask for a review of a medical care coverage decision made by our plan) Section 6.4 Step-by-step: How a Level 2 Appeal is done 182 Section 6.5 What if you are asking us to pay you back for our share of a bill 404 you have received for Medicare 184
+173 Section 6.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of : Section 6.2 the cost of your care Section 6.3 Step-by-step: How to make a Level 1 Appeal (How to ask for a review of a medical care coverage decision made by our plan) Section 6.4 Step-by-step: How a Level 2 Appeal is done Section 6.5 What if you are asking us to pay you back for our share of a bill you have received for Medicare 184